 Rich, intense, enticing; Kahlua is a deeply complex coffee liqueur.
-The star of favorite cocktails, including White Russians and Espresso Martinis, this product is a must-have in any liquor cabinet.
+The star of favorite cocktails, including White Russians and Espresso Martinis, many consider this product to be a must-have in any well-stocked liquor cabinet.
 So, is Kahlua vegan or not?
 Here’s what you need to know.

 The Short Answer: Is Kahlua Vegan?

-However, it’s worth noting that not all Kahlua products are vegan-friendly.
-The brand’s Ready-To-Drink line of premade cocktails—which include a White Russian, Vanilla White Russian, Mudslide, and Kalhua with Milk variety—are not vegan.
+The brand’s Ready-To-Drink line of premade cocktails—which include a White Russian, Vanilla White Russian, Mudslide, and Kalhua with Milk variety—are also not vegan.
 Unsurprisingly, the drinks contain milk and/or milk proteins, meaning they are unsuitable for vegans.

 Kahlua combines a silky texture with a creamy, intense flavor.
 While the brand’s website doesn’t include an ingredients list for the drink, Wikipedia states that the drink is made from rum, sugar, vanilla bean, and arabica coffee beans.

 The official Kahlua website also states that the Original product is free from allergens.
-However, if you’re concerned about specific dietary needs, it’s worth contacting the customer services team to check whether you can consume the beverage.
-Simple!
+However, if you’re concerned about specific dietary needs, it’s worth contacting their customer service team to check whether you can consume the beverage.

 Best Vegan Kahlua Alternatives

-While Kahlua is vegan, it’s worth exploring the wide range of vegan coffee liqueurs available.
+Since Kahlua isn’t vegan, you might want to explore the wide range of vegan coffee liqueurs available.
 Let’s take a look at three alternative options you may enjoy.

 Allen’s Coffee Flavored Brandy